j-williamson5/Sea-Battle-2/README.md

 # Sea-Battle-2
 This is an open source battleship clone made for CS232 (Computer Programming 2) in Fall 2017.
 It is a wonderful look at model view controller for beginners.
+This is a multiplayer game meant to be played on the same comptuer.
+It can also be used as a great base to teach networking with Java.
+Getting this to run multiplayer on multiple computers would be a fun challenge for more advanced programming students!

 ## Getting Started